 Technological developments have always had a drastic impact on human life.
 Because of weapons and tools, homo sapiens became the dominant species on earth.
 Different innovations have made life increasingly pleasant over the course of time – a life without a toilet, fridge or telephone is almost unimaginable now.
 However, the pace of technological development is going so fast that our brain can barely keep up.
-The dangers of becoming slaves to technology and artificial intelligence specifically are explained in a clear and disturbing way in “Do you trust this computer”, a documentary endorsed and spread by Elon Musk.
+The dangers of becoming slaves to technology and artificial intelligence specifically are explained in a clear and disturbing way in “Do you trust this computer”, a documentary endorsed and spread by Elon Musk, CEO of Tesla and SpaceX and since this year the wealthiest man on earth.
 In this blog I want to share my view on this from a psychological perspective.

 Our brain is a fascinating organ, but it does have some limitations.
 In my book “Negativity Mania” three thinking biases are described which result from these limitations: